St. Paul Saints: St. Paul Saints (1901–1960)

 Another team called the Saints played Minor League Baseball in the American Association from 1901 to 1960.
 The Saints finished first in the American Association nine times, and won the Little World Series in 1924.
 During this period, the Saints were a farm club of the Chicago White Sox (1936–1942), the Brooklyn Dodgers (1944–1957), and the Los Angeles Dodgers (1958–1960).

+During the 1948 season, Brooklyn Dodger Roy Campanella was reassigned to the Saints.
+On May 18, he become the first person to break the color barrier in the American Association when he took the field in a game.

 The Saints played streetcar home and away double headers with their local rivals, the Minneapolis Millers.
 When the Minnesota Twins came to town in 1961, the Saints became the Omaha Dodgers while the Millers ceased operations and their role as affiliate to the Boston Red Sox was filled by the Seattle Rainiers.
 Lexington Park served as the Saints' home stadium for most of those years.

 During the six decades of the original American Association minor league, the Minneapolis Millers and St. Paul Saints engaged in vigorous rivalry known as the Streetcar Series.
 This series has been documented in a book by Rex Hamann entitled The Millers and the Saints, Baseball Championships of the Twin Cities Rivals (2014).